Amanda Sampaio Bova – President

 Sean Landers – President-Elect

 Sean Landers has practiced exclusively criminal defense since August of 2007.
 Mr. Landers became Board Certified as an Expert in Criminal Trial Law in 2013.
 Mr. Landers worked for 8 1/2 years as an Assistant Public Defender for the 9th Circuit handling mostly serious violent felonies and sex offense cases, including over 60 felony trials as lead counsel.

 He is now in private practice with the Baez Law Firm handling all degrees of State and Federal crimes.
 Since 2013, he has sat on the Board as a Director; Secretary; Treasurer, Vice-President, and now President-Elect.

 Benjamin Wurtzel – Vice President

-Benjamin Wurtzel, a Board Certified Criminal Trial Attorney, is an Assistant Public Defender with the Office of the Public Defender for the 9th Circuit.
-An Assistant Public Defender since 2011, Mr. Wurtzel has handled thousands of criminal cases, ranging from misdemeanors to life felonies.
-Mr. Wurtzel has handled all aspects of criminal defense litigation, including pre-trial, trial, appellate, and post-conviction matters.
+Benjamin Wurtzel is a Florida Bar Board Certified Criminal Trial Attorney.
+Mr. Wurtzel currently runs his own practice, Wurtzel Law, PLLC, a private criminal defense firm serving Central Florida.
+Prior to entering private practice, Mr. Wurtzel served as an Assistant Public Defender in the Ninth Judicial Circuit for seven years.
+Mr. Wurtzel has handled thousands of criminal cases, ranging from misdemeanors to life felonies.
+Mr. Wurtzel has experience in nearly all aspects of criminal defense litigation, including pre-trial, trial, appellate, and post-conviction matters.

-Mr. Wurtzel has been a member of CFACDL since 2011, and a Board Member for the past three years, including two years as an executive officer.
-Currently, Mr. Wurtzel serves as the Board’s Treasurer.
+Mr. Wurtzel has been a member of CFACDL since 2011, and a Board Member for the past four years, including three years as an executive officer.
+Currently, Mr. Wurtzel serves as the Board’s Vice-President.
 Mr. Wurtzel obtained his undergraduate degree, cum laude, from the University of Florida, and obtained his J.D., cum laude, from Stetson University College of Law.